snowballstem/snowball/go/README.md

 # Go Target for Snowball

 The initial implementation was built as a port of the Rust target.
 The initial focus has been on getting it to function, and making it work correctly.
-No attempt has been made to beautify the implementation, generate code, or address performance issues.
+No attempt has been made to beautify the implementation, generated code, or address performance issues.

 ## Usage

-Until this PR is accepted, don't use `go get` to get the runtime library in place.
-Instead, clone the mschoch repo into `$GOPATH/src/github.com/snowballstem/snowball`.

 To generate Go source for a Snowball algorithm:
 ```